Anthony Standen (spy): France and Italy

 Mary sent him to Charles IX of France, with an official payment of £100 Scots, and he received a pension of annuity from the Cardinal of Lorraine.
 Anthony, the younger Standen brother, was in Edinburgh in February 1567 after the murder of Lord Darnley, and with the other English servants Welson and Gwyn sought a passport.
 He was imprisoned at Berwick for a year.
 In 1570 he was said to be involved with Corbeyran de Cardaillac Sarlabous in a plot to invade England.

 In 1576 he was banished from Antwerp by Philip II of Spain for over familiarity with Madame de Blomberg, mother of Don John of Austria.
 From 1582 Standen worked for Mary Queen of Scots in Florence, and in 1587 started working for Francis Walsingham.

 On 23 March 1583 he wrote to James Beaton, Archbishop of Glasgow, expressing his wish to return to Scotland and serve James VI until Mary Queen of Scots was freed.
-He said he had told the Francesco I de' Medici, Grand Duke of Tuscany of the likely "association" of Mary and James, by which the captive queen would be returned to Scotland.
+He said he had told the Grand Duke of Tuscany of the likely "association" of Mary and James, by which the captive queen would be returned to Scotland.
 He would like the portrait of the king for the Grand Duke.
 Standen wondered if the duke's daughter Eleanor de' Medici would be a suitable bride for James.
 On the same day he wrote to John Lesley, Bishop of Ross, also conjecturing that Eleanor de' Medici, a wise and fair lady, would be a good bride for James VI.

 Standen obtained information from the Tuscan ambassador in Spain, Giovanni Figliazzi, in 1587 and 1588 and was able to report to Walsingham on preparations for the Armada, using in his correspondence an alias "Pompeo Pellegrini".
 The historian Conyers Read discussed the identification of Pellegrini with Standen, some writers suggest that Pellegrini was the younger Standen.

 In 1590 Standen was in prison in Bordeaux and was helped by Anthony Bacon who paid his debts, and made his return to England possible.
 On 25 November 1593 Mary Radcliffe spoke to him at Windsor Castle and told him the queen would give him an audience if he waited at the castle.

 Standen reported that Anthony Shirley sailed from Plymouth on 21 May 1596 for Africa with five ships, with the financial support of the Earl of Essex, but had hoped to command a larger fleet and was cheated of his ambition and like others "notably cut-throated and consumed".

 Rowland Whyte mentioned that Standen was too old to be a "gallant suitor" to a rich widow Mrs Shelley in February 1598.
 Standen's suit was favoured by Lord Buckhurst, but the Earl of Essex preferred another candidate, Sir Thomas Smith who he had knighted at Cadiz in 1596.